 Lowers blood pressure

 There is some evidence that vinegar could lower blood pressure.
 The aforementioned study found that, in addition to losing weight, participants who drank apple cider vinegar also experienced a slight drop in blood pressure.
-It is possible, though, that the decrease in blood pressure was due to the weight loss, not directly due to the vinegar consumption.
+It is possible, though, that the decrease in blood pressure was due to the weight loss, not the vinegar consumption.

 There is, however, another dietary treatment for high cholesterol with plenty of evidence to back up its effectiveness: a plant-based diet.
 So if you’re looking to lower your cholesterol, fruits and vegetables are probably a safer bet than apple cider vinegar.